-DIAGNOSIS Most doctors don’t know about it, so MALS is underdiagnosed.
-Differential diagnoses for epigastric pain include gastroparesis, eating disorders, IBS, or gallbladder issues.
+Most doctors don’t know about it, so MALS is underdiagnosed.
+Differential diagnosis for epigastric pain include gastroparesis, eating disorders, IBS, or gallbladder issues.

 Because MALS patients present with gastrointestinal symptoms, they often go through a battery of GI tests, including EGDs, gastric emptying tests, and colonoscopies.
 Often, these tests show no abnormality, so many patients are referred for psychological evaluations or to eating disorder clinics because doctors can find no physical cause for the pain.
 The anatomy for MALS can be seen on an abdominal CT scan.
 A mesenteric duplex or MRA can also be used, although these are less specific tests.
 Other diagnostic criteria required for diagnosis include physical exam findings consistent with inflamed celiac ganglion, and celiac ganglion block to rule in neurogenic cause of pain.

 VASCULAR VS. NEUROLOGIC